We are an interdisciplinary capstone team at UC Santa Barbara, and our goal is to design, build, and fly an aircraft powered by ionic propulsion.

 Electrodes properly arranged and given thousands of volts will ionize and accelerate air molecules.
 Known as corona discharge, we can take advantage of this phenomenon to generate thrust.
 A power converter is used to step a 200V battery voltage up to the 40kV thruster drive voltage.
 The converter consists of an H-bridge, transformer, and Cockroft-Walton multiplier.
 Lithium-polymer cells are used as a lightweight power source.

-Our second prototype airframe (currently being built), which we think can fly 1-2km in 4-8 minutes.
+Our final aircraft design, which we think can fly 1-2km in 4-8mins.

 Stallion prior to launch.